albhaoman/AC584/README.md

 # AC584
-AC584 Assignment by Albha Oman, Masters student in DCU,
+AC584 Assignment by Albha Oman, Masters student in DCU.